rrDumpTruck/Obsidian.Vault/Session Notes.md

 		Bob - Extra servant

 The Session starts with a view of the streets of the guild square from the padded white seat of a palanquin.
+"(laughs) Look that one's skipping"
+"Oh do be nice to them, competition is good for business..."
+"I swear I recognized the"

 Skreep's secret interaction with Druzil:
 	When Skreep arrives at the